YaremaMaksym/puzzles-project/README.md

 # Puzzles Project

-This project implements a web application for creating, managing and solving puzzles. \
+This project implements a Java web app for creating, managing and solving puzzles. \
 It allows users to upload puzzle images, split them into pieces, manipulate the pieces, and solve the puzzle. \
 (the maximum size of the input image should not exceed 1 megabyte)